 The plan's funding cost for the year is the sum of the Entry Age Normal Cost and the amount necessary to amortize the remaining unfunded actuarial liability as of the valuation date over the adopted amortization period.
+Effective with the January 1, 2012 actuarial valuation, the investment return has been changed from 7.75% to 7.5% annually.

 Governmental Accounting Standards Board (GASB) Statements 25 and 27 permit the amortization basis to be "open" (that is, a constant number of years) or "closed" (that is, with the remaining period reducing by one each year).
 GASB 25 and 27 further permit either a level dollar amortization method (more conservative) or a method based on increasing valuation payroll (less conservative).
-Beginning with this January 1, 2011 actuarial valuation, both the actuarial cost method and a new amortization basis has been established.
+Beginning with the January 1, 2011 actuarial valuation, both the actuarial cost method and a new amortization basis has been established.
 The Frozen Initial Liability Method has been replaced by the Entry Age Normal Cost Method.
 "The former amortization basis used a level dollar amortization for a ten (10) year "closed" amortization period from January 1, 2008 through December 31, 2017.
 This has been replaced by a level dollar amortization for an "open" ten (10) year amortization period effect on each valuation date.
+Beginning with the January 1, 2012 actuarial valuation this open ten (10) year amortization amount has been changed to an open fifteen (15) year amortization.